elmunoz42/admin-theme-and-tools/README.md

 Admin Boss is a Wordpress Plugin that improves the website administrator's quality of life.
 The plugin provides common sense backend customizations for the Wordpress backend.
 For the client and account manager it provides a dashboard with Google Data Studio so that main KPIs are easily visible on the backend.
 It also provides a dashboard widget with useful project links as well as information about who else is logged in at the time.
 Additionally, a top bar shortcut menu is made available to expedite important administrative tasks like accessing plugins, pages, posts, creating backups, syncing the database and activating/deactivating development plugins.
 Finally, it allows you to do some simple branding of the login page.
 (This feature can be turned on or off).

+### PLEASE READ ###

+If you are adding this plugin to an installation that is tracking with git I would recommend DELETING THE .git FOLDER FOR THIS PLUGIN AFTER CLONING or ADDING THE PLUGIN TO BE IGNORED IN .gitignore file of the project.

 ### Objectives: ###

 | Status       | Description   |Note    |